CharlesIrvineKC/opera/README.md

 ## Introduction

 **Opera** is a **proof of concept** user interface application to be used with [Mozart - a BPM platform written using Elixir](https://github.com/CharlesIrvineKC/mozart).
+It is implemented using **Phoenix LiveView**.
 It's purpose is to provide a concrete example of a Business Process Management (BPM) application driven by Mozart.
 You should find it useful for the following:

 * Help those new to BPM understand its purpose and how it works.
-* Help you understand the capabilities of Mozart.
+* Help you understand the capabilities and services of Mozart.
 * Executing your Mozart busines process models.
 * Provide a baseline application that could be extended to have production quality and functionality.
 * As an example to guide you in the development of your own Mozart related GUIs.